Bira/octopus-carnival/_drafts/rpg-cyberpunk.md

 somewhat, with the introduction of powerful mobile devices and ubiquitous wireless networking.
-The cries of "this is not Shadowrun/this is not cyberpunk" from traditionalist fans could be heard around the world, even though the technology imagined in that edition was quite prescient.
+The cries of "this is not Shadowrun/this is not cyberpunk" from traditionalist fans could be heard around the world, even though the technology imagined in that edition was quite prescient in some ways.

 ### Cyberware Makes You Less Human